GFZ/enpt/docs/about.rst

    :alt: EnPT Logo

 The EnPT Python package is an automated pre-processing pipeline for the new EnMAP hyperspectral satellite data.
-It provides free and open-source features to transform EnMAP Level-1B data to Level-2A.
-The package has been developed at the German Research Centre for Geosciences Potsdam (GFZ) as an alternative to the original DLR processing chain.
+It provides free and open-source features for users to transform EnMAP Level-1B data themselves to Level-2A products.
+The package has been developed at the German Research Centre for Geosciences Potsdam (GFZ).

 Feature overview
 ----------------